faweigend/three_comp_hyd/README.md

 ### Usage Hints

 Some hints on how to handle provided example applications in the `example_scripts` directory.

+#### Tkinter on Linux Systems

+On Linux systems make sure `tkinter` for python3 is installed via the package manager to be able to see plots and animations.

 #### SciView in Pycharm-Professional
 If you use pycharm professional, please ensure that you deactivate the `SciView` tab when running interactive